microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/HTMLClient.md

 ## Customization

 ### HostConfig
-To customize the renderer you provide an instance of the HostConfig object.
-(See [Host Config Schema](/documentation/#display-hostconfigschema) for the full description.)
+To customize the renderer, provide an instance of the HostConfig object.
+See [Host Config Schema](../HostConfigSchema.md) for the full description.
+When you register it, you are setting the global host config for all rendering actions you perform with the library.

 Example:
 ```javascript